Pasadena Pre and Post Marital Agreement Attorney

 The process of divorce in it itself is challenging; therefore, it is important to consider making pre-marital and post-marital agreements.
 Pre-marital and post-marital agreements can be somewhat simple, and they can also grow to be complex depending on the property involved.

 For this reason, it is important to have strong experienced help at your side.
-Patrick Baghdaserians is a Pasadena Pre-Martial and Post-Marital Agreement Lawyer and Family Law Specialist who also works in the Los Angeles area.
-Patrick Baghdaserians has over a decade of experience and is someone you want on your side when dealing with drafting detailed agreements to ensure your rights are protected.
+Patrick Baghdaserians is a Pasadena pre-marital and post-marital agreement lawyer and family law specialist who also works in the Los Angeles area.
+He has over a decade of experience and is someone you want on your side when dealing with drafting detailed agreements to ensure your rights are protected.

 Differences Between Pre-Marital and Post-Marital Agreements in Pasadena

 Pre-marital and post-marital agreements deal with property and how it will be distributed in the event of a divorce.
 The key difference between these two agreements is timing.
 Pre-marital agreements, more commonly known as prenuptial agreements, are signed before marriage.
 Whereas post-marital agreements are signed after marriage.

 Preparing a premarital agreement can be extremely beneficial for couples because it allows them to create a future plan based on practical needs.
 This agreement often prevents financial disagreement or misunderstanding before beginning a marriage.

 The main purpose of a pre-marital agreement is to establish what assets are going to be kept separate.
 In addition, they protect one spouse from incurring debts incurred by the other spouse prior to marriage.
 Also, in the event of separation, divorce, or death, the pre-marital agreement will define how assets will be divided among the spouse, children, and other family members.